Round ligament of liver: Structure

 The round ligament connects the liver to the umbilicus.
 It divides the left part of the liver into medial and lateral sections.

 Development

 The round ligament of the liver is the remnant of the umbilical vein during embryonic development.
 It only exists in placental mammals.
 After the child is born, the umbilical vein degenerates to fibrous tissue.

 The left portal vein (which gives branches to paraumbilical veins) is connected to the round ligament (ligamentum teres) and ligamentum venosum.

 Clinical significance

 Portal hypertension

 In adulthood, small paraumbilical veins remain in the substance of the ligament.
 These act as an important portacaval anastomosis in severe portal hypertension, resulting in a caput medusae.

 Abscess

 Very rarely, the round ligament of the liver may develop an abscess.
 This usually requires liver surgery to treat.

 Landmark

 The umbilical vein/round ligament inserts around the umbilicus, and is an important landmark of the inner surface of the anterior abdominal wall.

 Additional images

 Round ligament of liver.
 Superior surface of liver.

+Picture showing the round ligament of liver in situ.

+Sketch depicting the round ligament of liver and the surrounding anatomy (after Hughes' Anatomy).